Alberta Health Care Coverage

 - Pre-and Post-operative surgical care

 Note that routine eye care including eyeglass prescriptions and all contact lens fittings are still uninsured services for ages 19-64.
 You may be eligible for coverage of these services under your personal or employer health care plan.
+Browse our list of insurance companies that we can submit to on your behalf.
 Fittings for medically necessary contact lenses (patients with corneal disease) are also likely eligible for extended coverage through most employee benefit plans.